IG Share Dealing Review – Fees, Platforms Revealed

 IG Smart Portfolios

-If you’re looking for a fully-managed form of investing, you might want to consider the Smart Portfolios tool at IG.
-This passive investing feature was added to the IG platform just over three years ago.
+The Smart Portfolios tool at IG is a passive investing feature that was added to the IG platform just over three years ago.

 The main premise is that the platform will create a pre-made portfolio for you.
 The assets contained within the portfolio are based on the level of risk that you want to take.